Stimulating Physics Network

 Attainment at GCSE also rose more in SPN schools, with the number of students achieving an A*–C grade in physics increasing by 25.5% in schools that joined the project in 2013/14 compared to just 19.5% in non-SPN schools.

-For full results of the project, see the interim evaluation report.
+or full results of the project, see the latest evaluation report